-20 Terrific science-based activities for home, preschool or the classroom.
-Easy enough for toddlers and preschoolers, but fascinating enough for kids of all ages!
+20 Terrific science-based activities for toddlers and preschoolers.
+Great for home, daycare, the classroom or even for kids parties!
+Simple enough for toddlers and preschoolers, but fascinating enough for kids of all ages!

 20 Science Activities for Toddlers and Preschoolers